-In the majority of American states that follow the lien theory of mortgages, a mortgage grants the mortgagee only a right of security, capable of being enforced via foreclosure in the event of the mortgager's default.
-Under the lien theory, until such enforcement occurs, a mortgage does not by itself convey to the mortgagee the right to collect rents accruing from the mortgaged real estate.
-As a result, it has become customary that when a lender makes a mortgage loan on income-producing real estate, the lender requires the borrower to execute a document typically entitled an "Assignment of Leases and Rents."
+Traditionally, under the title theory of mortgages, a mortgage effected a transfer of legal title to real property as security for the mortgage debt.
+As an incident of this legal title, the mortgagee obtained the right to collect rents arising from the real property and apply them to the mortgage debt unless the mortgage stated otherwise.
+By contrast, in the majority of American states that follow the lien theory of mortgages, a mortgage grants the mortgagee only a right of security, capable of being enforced via foreclosure in the event of the mortgagor's default.
+Under the lien theory, until such enforcement occurs, a mortgage does not by itself convey to the mortgagee the right to collect rents accruing from the mortgaged real property.

-This assignment can serve a number of practical purposes, but its most significant purpose is to provide the mortgagee with a security interest in rents that accrue prior to the time that the mortgagee can complete a foreclosure proceeding.
-In many states, the foreclosure process can be quite lengthy, and the mortgage lender faces a heightened risk that while a foreclosure proceeding is pending, the borrower may continue to collect project revenues and spend them other than to reduce the mortgage debt (a process often referred to as "milking" the rents).
-By taking the assignment, the lender makes clear its intention to have a lien upon all future rents produced by the real property, including those that accrue during the period between the mortgagor's default and the mortgagee's completion of a foreclosure proceeding.
+As a result, it has become customary that when a lender makes a mortgage loan on income-producing real property, the lender requires the borrower to execute a document typically entitled an "Assignment of Leases and Rents."
+This assignment can serve a number of practical purposes, but its most significant purpose is to provide the mortgagee with a security interest in rents that accrue before the mortgagee can complete a foreclosure proceeding.
+In many states, the foreclosure process can be quite lengthy, and the mortgage lender faces a heightened risk that while a foreclosure proceeding is pending, the borrower may continue to collect rents and spend them other than to reduce the mortgage debt or paying operating expenses of the real property (a process often referred to as "milking" the rents).
+By taking the assignment, the lender makes clear its intent to hold a lien upon all future rents produced by the real property, including those that accrue during the period between the mortgagor's default and the mortgagee's completion of a foreclosure proceeding.
 The assignment typically permits the lender to take steps following the borrower's default to collect rents and apply them to reduce the mortgage debt.
-These steps may include, inter alia, the lender's taking physical possession of the project (becoming a "mortgagee in possession"), obtaining the appointment of a receiver for the project, or notifying tenants to direct all future rent payment to the lender.
+These steps may include, among others, the lender's taking physical possession of the project (becoming a "mortgagee in possession"), obtaining the appointment of a receiver for the project, or notifying tenants to direct all future rent payments to the lender.

 State law generally governs the creation and enforcement of security interests in rents.
-Unfortunately, most states do not have detailed statutory provisions dealing with the creation and enforcement of security interests in rents (by contrast to the comprehensive provisions in Uniform Commercial Code Article 9 for the creation and enforcement of security interests in personal property receivables).
+Unfortunately, most states do not have detailed statutory provisions dealing with the creation, perfection, and enforcement of security interests in rents (by contrast to the comprehensive provisions in Uniform Commercial Code Article 9 governing the creation, perfection, and enforcement of security interests in accounts and other personal property payment rights).
 Thus, the creation and enforcement of security interests in rents tends to be governed by the common law of real property.
-Not surprisingly, this has produced undesirable variation in the rules governing the creation and enforcement of security interest in rents.
-Perhaps more significantly, disagreements regarding security interests in rents tend to be resolved in the federal bankruptcy courts, after the owner of mortgaged real estate has resorted to bankruptcy to obtain a stay from creditor collection efforts.
+Not surprisingly, this has produced undesirable variation in the rules governing the creation and enforcement of security interests in rents.
+Perhaps more significantly, disagreements regarding security interests in rents tend to be resolved in the federal bankruptcy courts, after the owner of mortgaged real property has resorted to bankruptcy to obtain a stay from creditor collection efforts.
 Bankruptcy courts have proven exceptionally adept at creatively interpreting (or misinterpreting) state law principles - in some cases to disencumber a lender's security interest in rents altogether, or in other cases to exclude post-bankruptcy rents from the bankruptcy estate.

-To address some of these concerns, the Act seeks to bring consistency to commercial real estate transactions by establishing a comprehensive statutory model for the creation, perfection, and enforcement of a security interest in rents.
-The Act addresses, inter alia, the following issues:
+To address some of these concerns, the Act seeks to bring consistency to commercial real property transactions by establishing a comprehensive statutory model for the creation, perfection, priority, and enforcement of a security interest in rents.
+The Act addresses (among others) the following issues: